fbpx

 VA Pension for Mesothelioma

-Wartime Veterans who were exposed to more asbestos in their civilian career than in the military may be eligible for VA Pension.
-Wartime service requires at least 90 days of active duty with at least one day during a period of war.
+To qualify for VA Pension, the veteran must have wartime service, which requires at least 90 days of active duty with at least one day during a period of war.
 However, in-theater or battlefield service is not required.
+Veterans must also be totally disabled (an official mesothelioma diagnosis from a doctor meets this requirement) or be over the age of 65.

-To file a VA claim for pension, a Veteran with mesothelioma will need to submit the following to the VA:
+To file a VA claim for Pension, a veteran with mesothelioma will need to submit the following to the VA:

 • VA Form 21P-527EZ: Application for Veterans Pension